 Charlotte said offering Service leavers the opportunity to attend these types of events were important so they can get first-hand experience of what it is like to work for an organisation and find out more about their values and culture.
 Charlotte added: “It’s a good opportunity for Service leavers to think about what they want from their next role and we hope that will mean the quality of applications we get for our Military Placement Programme are stronger.
 We hope that when individuals come along to this day and then apply for the programme, they will be really committed to what we do here.”

-Charlotte's top tips for businesses looking to host their own Military Insight Days
+Charlotte's top tips for hosting a Military Insight Day

 - Have a clear agenda for the day: Candidates will want to know what time to arrive, what to wear, what is expected of them and a clear itinerary of the day.